 Styled lists - Allows you to add styled bullet-point lists inside your content.
 Check out some of the examples below.

-Dividers – Pretty self-explanatory, some dividers to help keep your content organize.
+Dividers - Pretty self-explanatory, some dividers to help keep your content organized.

 Testimonial - Another one of my favorite design elements, perfect for landing pages and creating a client testimonial page on your site.

-Call to action – Adding call-to-actions is a great way to engage with your audience on your sales pages and other landing pages.
+Call to action - Adding call-to-action is a great way to engage with your audience on your sales pages and other landing pages.